openvswitch/of-config/netconf-tests/README.md

 Bash scripts are used to perform sequences of NETCONF operations (execute netopeer-cli).
 XML files contain NETCONF data for requests.

-'group\_' files are intended to execute multiple tests and to do basic checks such as comparison of initial configuration and configuration after test.
+'group\_test\_\*.sh' files are intended to execute multiple tests and to do basic checks such as comparison of initial configuration and configuration after test. 'group\_tests.sh' executes all 'group\_test\_\*.sh' files that are executable.

 Tests are NOT fully automatic, output of scripts should be revisited manually.